A reader emailed me to ask this question:

 Some words always offend.
 I won’t mention them here, but you can imagine a few of them.

 Some words offend if the user intends to offend or pigeonhole the other person.
 For example, boy is a neutral word, but when used by a white person to refer to a man of color, it’s offensive.
 It puts that person in a specific, lower place.
 By contrast, my mother, who is 84 years old, loves Tiger Woods.
 She refers to him as “my boy.”
 Given her age, her status as a fan, and her affectionate “my boy,” her use of boy is understandable, but it might not work for another woman outside the nursing home.

-Other words offend if the audience finds them offensive.
+Other words offend if the audience finds them offensive (hence you should know your audience!).
 Ladies, girls, and even women are three of those words.